Long time validity of the linearized Boltzmann uncut-off and the linearized Landau equations from the Newton Law: Clustering estimations without recollision

-Since in the present Section, pseudotrajectories have no recollision, the clustering tree is just the collision graph where we forget the collisions times (but not their order).
+Since in the present section, pseudotrajectories have no recollision, the collision graph is a tree (a simply connected graph).
+Hence, we can construct the clustering by forgetting the scattering times associated with each edge but keeping the order of the collisions.
 It can be used to parametrize a partition of $\mathcal{R}^{0,t}_{\{q\},(s_l)_l}$.

 Let us fix a clustering tree.
 We perform the following change of variables

 Fix then $\tau_{i+1}$ the time of the $(i+1)$-th collision, as well as the relative positions $\hat{x}_1,\cdots,\hat{x}_{i-1}$.
 We denote $T_i = \theta$ if $i\leq n_k-n_{k-1}$, $t$ else (at least $n_k-n_{k-1}$ clustering collisions happen before time $\theta$).
 The $i$-th collision set is defined by